bolopenguin/SSB-VAE-Custom/README.md

 <a id="1">[2]</a>  S. Z. Dadaneh et al. “Pairwise Supervised Hashing with Bernoulli Variational Auto-Encoder and Self-Control Gradient Estimator”.
 Proc.
 UAI.
 2020

-# Authors
+# Collaborators

-The changes made to the original directory are made by:
+The changes to the original directory have been made by:
 - [*Damiano Bolognini*](https://github.com/bolopenguin)
 - [*Giulio Todde*](https://github.com/tox16)